How to Watch the NFL Preseason for Free or Cheap

 New subscribers can sign up for a free 7-day trial.
 You can stream live TV on up to three devices at once.

 YouTube TV also added a bundle of 7 sports channels, including NFL RedZone, for $10.99 per month.

 The live TV service works with Roku, Amazon Fire TV, Chromecast and Apple TV.

 NFL Game Pass is for people who have a favorite team that’s located out of their local market.
 During preseason, you can watch games live as long as it is not happening in your local market.

 For regular and postseason games, you can watch games as soon as they’re over.

 You can also listen to regular season games as they happen, but you’ll have no video.

-Game Pass costs $99 per year, and you can make quarterly payments.
-There’s apps for Roku, Apple TV, Xbox 360 and Xbox One.
+Game Pass costs $99 per season.
+You can watch games through NFL Game Pass on Roku, Apple TV.
 On mobile, you’ll have NFL Game Pass apps for iPhone, iPad and Android smartphones and tablets.